Frequently Asked Questions

 15. What if illness or a change in my work schedule prevents me from finishing a class?

-Notify us and we’ll usually be able to offer you the chance to retake the same class in the future on a space-permitting basis.
+Notify us and we’ll usually be able to offer you the chance to retake the same class in the future on a space-permitting basis, and only pay 15% of the class tuition.

-16. What if I want to continue after my first class is over?
+16. What if I want to continue after my class ends?

 Near the end of your course you’ll be able to re-enroll for the following quarter’s class, either in person at the school or online.
 And you’re always welcome to set a time to meet with our Program Director to discuss your options.